 9. Try Fun Strategies

 Instead of the tried and tested strategies, adopt some fun ways of doing things.
 You can write an attractive note or pretend to be your child’s favorite cartoon character.
-For example, if your child really looks up to a specific cartoon character, dress up in the role and explain to your child what good behavior is and why you (as the cartoon character) advice the child to follow the same.
+For example, if your child really looks up to a specific cartoon character, dress up in the role and explain to your child what good behavior is and why you (as the cartoon character) advise the child to follow the same.
 This way, it will become easier for the child to understand and there is a higher chance that the child will adopt good behavior.

-10. No Single Formulae
+10. No Single Formula

 11. Listen To What Your Child Has To Say